aaronpkelly/aaronpkelly.github.io/_posts/Cloud gaming.md

 # Playstation Now for PC
 + streaming client, no downloads
 + subscription service gives instant access to library
++ works on Lutris for linux (see instructions below)
-+ works on shadow.tech / paperspace
+	+ but of course you can play it on a VM (shadow.tech / paperspace)
 + don't need to own a PS, just need a DualShock controller and a PS account

+Cons:
 - need a DualShock controller connected
 - client is PC only
 - starting trial is confusing